LouBidz/Business-intelligence-Power-Bi-Report/Aicore/Power_bi_Project/README.md

 Country : Country
 Region : State or Province

+Please note for assessor only, otherwise ignore.
+All previous submissions have used the Orders datatable and it was only showing 50 orders, from here is where the correct Orders data table was used from.
+Thank you.

 ## Building reports within Power bi

 There are many ways to add analysis to your report that use many different types of visuals.
 The following gives a good example of how you can create useful dashboard for managers.